 I work at Johnson Lab as a postdoc now.
-I develop model techniques to study how protein assembly control the biological processes such as endocytosis and viral exit.
+I develop model and simulation techniques to study protein assembly processes.
 If interested, feel free to email me at sikaoguo@gmail.com.
-Here is my most update CV.

 I graduated from School of Physics, Nankai University with a bachelor’s degree and from Institute of Physics, Chinese Academy of Sciences with a PhD degree, advised by Ping Xie.